Doug Erholtz

 Doug Erholtz is an American voice actor.
-He is best known for his performances as Inspector Zenigata from Lupin the Third, Kisuke Urahara, Gin Ichimaru, and Rudbornn Chelute briefly from Bleach, TK Takaishi from Digimon Adventure 02, Squall Leonhart from the Final Fantasy series and the Kingdom Hearts series, Asuma Sarutobi and Kankuro from Naruto, Jean Pierre Polnareff from JoJo's Bizarre Adventure: Stardust Crusaders and JoJo's Bizarre Adventure: Golden Wind, and Hamrio Musica from Rave Master.
+He is known for his performances as Inspector Zenigata in Lupin the Third, Gin Ichimaru in Bleach, TK Takaishi in Digimon Adventure 02, Squall Leonhart in the Final Fantasy and Kingdom Hearts series, Asuma Sarutobi and Kankuro in Naruto, Jean Pierre Polnareff in JoJo's Bizarre Adventure: Stardust Crusaders and JoJo's Bizarre Adventure: Golden Wind, and Hamrio Musica in Rave Master.